Skip to content

 • Whether the mode instance is actually enabled.

-• Whether the service needs a restart.
+• Whether the underlying mode instance needs a restart.

 Check: